 We have a chance to clean up, enjoy the luxury of air-conditioned rooms, and a final dinner at our hotel in Georgetown.
 Dinner is at your leisure tonight since your guide does not travel back with you to Georgetown.
-There is someone to meet you however, and you can order drinks and dinner as you wish - on your own or joining others from the group, and pay with credit card at the end of your stay.
+There is someone to meet you however, and you can order drinks and dinner as you wish-on your own or joining others from the group, and pay with credit card at the end of your stay.
 Accommodations at Cara Lodge Hotel (B,L)

-Fri., Mar.
-9 Departures from Georgetown
+Mon., Feb.
+22 Departures from Georgetown

 Today you depart Guyana.
-Depending on your flight schedule we arrange to get you to the airport in good time for your check in time and departure.
+We arrange to transfer you to the airport in good time for your check in time and departure.